Tonight (Doja Cat song)

 "Tonight" is a song by American rapper and singer Doja Cat, featuring fellow American rapper Eve.
 It was released as the seventeenth track on the deluxe edition of Doja Cat's third studio album Planet Her (2021), which was released through Kemosabe and RCA Records.

-The song was written by Cat and Even themselves, alongside Taneisha Jackson and the song's co-producer, Rob "Reef" Tewlow, who produced the track alongside Dr. Luke.
+The song was written by Cat and Eve themselves, alongside Taneisha Jackson and the song's co-producer, Rob "Reef" Tewlow, who produced the track alongside Dr. Luke.
 Upon its release, the song was received positively by music critics, who praised the track for Cat's first verse and Eve's guest appearance.

 Background and composition

 Two days after Planet Her was released, a deluxe edition was issued with five additional tracks, including "Tonight".
 Doja Cat had previously hinted towards the release of "Tonight" in a YouTube interview, where she announced that a collaboration with American rapper Eve would be featuring on Planet Her.
 Musically, the song features a spare beat, a nylon-string plucked guitar progression, and ringing bells.
 "Tonight" was produced by Dr. Luke and Rob "Reef" Tewlow.
 The song was deemed by BrooklynVegan as having "maximalist 2000s R&B-style production".